DauQuangThanh/our-personas/README.md

 ### 12. Execute E2E tests

-Use **`/personas.test`** to run E2E tests according to your test plan and generate a comprehensive test report.
+Use **`/personas.test`** to run E2E tests according to your test spec and generate a comprehensive test report.

 ```bash
 /personas.test